 - Encouraging your dog to not be too reliant on your attention when you are at home, so that he or she can cope better when you are not there.

 - Gradually teaching your dog that it is actually OK to be alone in the house through a process called ‘desensitisation and counter-conditioning’.

 - Changing any associations the dog may have made about the events leading up to their owner leaving the house.

-- In some cases, making sure that the dog has sufficient exercise and mental stimulation when owners are in will help it to settle down when left.
+- In some cases, making sure that the dog has sufficient exercise and mental stimulation when owners are in will help them to settle down when left.

-Once a dog has an established SRB, it is unlikely to improve through minor changes such as leaving on the radio or TV.
+Once a dog has an established separation anxiety behaviours are unlikely to improve through minor changes such as leaving on the radio or TV.
 Leaving treats or puzzle feeders are also unlikely to be successful in established cases: often these will be left by the dog until their owner returns.